 - Classic, understated dressers with an eye for true quality

-- Women who want a bag that looks equally at home at the office and at dinner
+- Women who want a bag that transitions seamlessly from the office to dinner

 Stow London